Why Are New Year’s Financial Resolutions So Hard To Keep?

 Create a system for the new behaviors

-I can systemise the behaviour I need to achieve my goal by first choosing how much I can reasonably save with each paycheque — let’s say that’s around 25 percent.
+I can systemize the behaviour I need to achieve my goal by first choosing how much I can reasonably save with each paycheque — let’s say that’s around 25 percent.
 Then, I’ll set it up so that the savings are automatically deposited from my paycheque.
-This kind of systemisation, where it’s done automatically, is helpful for obvious reasons.
+This kind of systemization, where it’s done automatically, is helpful for obvious reasons.
 You only have to set it up once.

-Alternately, since my actual pay varies with my business income, I’ve had to set up a system where I manually make these transfers on the 10th and 25th of every month.
-I’ve had to train myself to create the habit.
-But once this system became a habit, over time, I realised that I was on my way to reach my goal, and even saved much more than I thought I could.

 When the system fails, find where it broke down